daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays lines containing pattern and other lines
+this script displays lines that do not contain a pattern